Reds vs. Rockies Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 17 doubles, two triples, 10 home runs, 30 walks and 39 RBI (71 total hits).
-He has stolen six bases.
+- Spencer Steer has collected 72 hits with 17 doubles, two triples, 10 home runs and 31 walks.
+He has driven in 39 runs with seven stolen bases.

-- Steer has picked up at least one hit in two straight games.
-During his last five outings he is batting .263 with two home runs, two walks and four RBI.
+- Steer takes a three-game streak with at least one hit into this one.
+In his last five games he is batting .278 with two home runs, three walks and three RBI.

 Steer Recent Games